 VOLUNTEER ENGAGEMENT GRANTS

-Center for Nonprofit Excellence – Colorado Springs, CO
+Colorado Nonprofit Association of the Pikes Peak Region – Colorado Springs, CO

 Operation Rainbow, Inc – Oakland, CA

-Grant Purpose: Orthopedic Medical Missions for Children to Guatemala
+Grant Purpose: Orthopedic Medical Missions for Children to Ecuador.

 EARTH PROTECTION GRANT